 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 There are more than a few people who view Scar as an Ambiguously GayDepraved Homosexual, due to his lack of a mate and somewhat effeminate manner.
 The Broadway play seems to play this up to extreme levels.
-Scar goes from scary angry dude to Paul Lynde turned psychopath, which is still scary but filled with Unfortunate Implications.
+Scar goes from scary angry dude to Paul Lynde turned psychopath, which is still scary.

 Scar also has some parallels with Simba.
 Young Simba has a SONG dedicated to him proclaiming that when he's King he doesn't have to listen to anybody and "can do whatever I want".
 Later in the film Scar proclaims, "I'm the King!
 I can do whatever I want."